-The Department of Instructional Services provides a wide range of academic supports to students at the college.
-These services include peer and master tutoring, study skills review, computer assisted instruction, and computerized learning assistance with self paced learning modules, known as PLATO.
-The department also functions as a coordinating point for enrolled students ie: special needs populations such as students with disabilities, ELL/ESL, adult reentry students and foreign students.
+The Department of Instructional Services provides a wide range of academic supports to all students at the college.
+Students are encouraged to utilize the staff and resources available to help them achieve their academic goals.
+Some of the services available at River Valley Community College include general academic advising, peer and master tutoring, study skills assessment and review, computer assisted instruction, and computerized learning assistance with self-paced learning modules.
+The department also functions as a coordinating point for enrolled students who find themselves looking for support with disabilities, English as a Second Language (ESL), international students and students who have been away from an academic environment for an extended period of time or might come underprepared for the academic rigor at the college.

-Developmental courses and workshops are coordinated through the Department.
-Those individuals needing assistance with placement or building basic academic skills should visit the Learning Center located in room 234 and 236.
+Developmental courses and workshops are coordinated through Instructional Services.
+Those individuals needing assistance with placement or building basic academic skills in reading, writing, quantitative concepts, and basic scientific concepts should visit the Learning Center.
 Developmental courses that are required or suggested may extend the program of study.

+Academic counseling is available to discuss a variety of topics that inform students at the college.
+Some of these topics include:
-An Academic Counselor is available to discuss placement, testing, develop individualized or alternative course sequences of study and develop strategies for college success.

-Our efforts focus on empowering individuals to become interdependent, self-directed life-long learners by assisting students in making appropriate postsecondary educational choices and implementing appropriate plans to accomplish goals; assisting students in meeting the academic challenge of college in a successful way; providing coordination of services for students with physical, language and learning difficulties to accomplish educational goals; assisting academically under prepared individuals to meet college threshold competencies.
+- · course placement, - · testing, - aid in the development of individualized or alternative course sequences of study, - and develop strategies for college success.
+Our efforts focus on empowering individuals to become independent, self-directed, and inspired life-long learners.
+We attempt to accomplish our goals with students by assisting students in making appropriate postsecondary educational choices and implementing appropriate plans to accomplish goals; assisting students in meeting the academic challenge of college toward completion of certificates and degree programs; providing coordination of services for students with physical, language and learning difficulties to accomplish educational goals; assisting academically under prepared individuals to meet college threshold competencies.